NVlabs/matchlib/README.md

 ## Tool versions

-MatchLib is regressed against the following tool/dependency verions:
+MatchLib is regressed against the following tool/dependency versions:

 * `gcc` - 4.9.3 (with C++11)
 * `systemc` - 2.3.1